 After more than a decade of service as an educator at the Central Michigan University PA program, John Lopes, DHSc, PA-C, has joined the PAEA staff as its new MAT (Medication-Assisted Treatment) Initiative project director.
-Over the next two years, he will be responsible for carrying out the activities of the initiative with the goal of ensuring that, by 2020, a minimum of 30 percent of students and 30 percent of faculty are waiver-eligible to prescribe buprenorphine to treat opioid use disorder.
+Over the next two years, he will be responsible for carrying out the activities of the initiative with the goal of having 100% of students and faculty waiver-eligible to prescribe buprenorphine to treat opioid use disorder by 2020.
 John will:

 - Bring the PA education perspective to existing MAT training